Home

 Once someone takes possession of something in their mind, it is much more likely that reality will follow.

-Lets take this same situation where the buyer throws out the low offer and, you decide to negotiate verbally.
+Lets take this same situation where the buyer throws out the old low ball and, you decide to do the negotiation verbally.

 One of three things will probably happen.